-Step 7: Next, click the button labeled Upload.
+Step 2: Next, select the button labeled Upload and make a GIF!.
 When the image files are done loading, make sure they are in the correct order.
 You can also set the delay time, which is the time between frames, and choose how many times (if at all) you want the GIF to loop.

-Step 8: Once done, click the button labeled Animate It!
+Step 3: Once done, select the button labeled Make a GIF!

 If you want to use a particular snippet of a video for a GIF, numerous sites can help you make them with very little input on your part.
 Ezgif, Giphy, ImgFlip, Gfycat, and many other online services allow you to make GIFs without the aid of a credit card, although the convenience comes with a sacrifice in the level of control you have.

 Step 1: Using one of these online tools is incredibly straightforward.
 As an example, we will use Giphy.
 This site allows you to either paste the URL for a particular video or upload a video file from your computer.
 Enter the URL or upload your video and continue to step 2.